cmaas/markdown-it-table-of-contents/README.md

   }
 });
 ```
 The data flow is as follows: `getTokensText` extracts text from a headline and passes this as first param to `slugify` and `format`.
 By default, only text elements are extracted and formatting is lost.
 See the source code to understand how this is done.
 In the above example, `getTokensText` returns the raw Markdown content of the headline token.
 The default `format` function receives the raw Markdown as first param and uses `md.renderInline(content)` to keep the formatting.
 However, the default `slugify` doesn't drop weird characters.
-You either need to provide your own slugify function or use `rawToken` in `slugify` to filter for text elements only that serve as the slug.
+As mentioned above, you either need to provide your own slugify function or use `rawToken` in `slugify` to filter for text elements only that serve as the slug.

 It is strongly recommended to use plugins like [markdown-it-anchor](https://www.npmjs.com/package/markdown-it-anchor) that assign IDs to headlines so that you don't need to use `slugify` at all.
 If a headline already has an anchor element, `slugify` is never called.

 `format` is an optional function for changing how the headings are displayed in the TOC.